joaoeira/lanyon/page/About.md

 ## Hi, I'm João

-The best way I've found to describe myself is as a lover of books, of learning and of life are really all the same thing.
+The best way I've found to describe myself is as a lover of books, of learning, and of life, which in the end are really all the same thing.

 I run <a href="https://superpoweredself.com">Superpowered Self</a>, the weekly newsletter for those who work with their mind and want to make the most of it.